 Initial treatment consists of medication and ice to relieve the pain, stretching and strengthening exercises (particularly the iliotibial band), and modification of the activity that initially caused the problem.
 These all can be carried out at home, although referral to a physical therapist or athletic trainer for further evaluation and treatment may be helpful.
-An orthotic (arch support) for those with flat feet or a wedge for the shoe for those with tight iliotibial bands may be prescribed to reduce friction to the bursa.
+Orthotics (arch supports) for the shoe in those with tight iliotibial bands may be prescribed to reduce friction to the bursa.
 A knee sleeve or bandage may help keep the tendon and bursa warm during activity and reduce some symptoms.
-Training techniques can be altered by lessening the amount of the training activity, changing the stride length, avoiding running on hills or stairs, changing the direction you run on a circular or banked track, or changing the side of the road you run on if you run next to the curb in the same direction all the time.
+Training techniques can be altered by lessening the amount of the training activity, changing the stride length, or avoiding running on hills or stairs, changing the direction you run on a circular or banked track, or changing the side of the road you run on if you run next to the curb in the same direction all the time.
 Cyclists may need to change the seat height or foot position on their bicycles.
-An injection of cortisone into the bursa may be recommended.
+An injection of cortisone into the bursa may be helpful and recommended.
 Surgery to remove the inflamed bursa and part of the scarred or inflamed iliotibial band is usually only considered after at least six months of conservative treatment.